-A real-life experience in the global environment, projects are provided by international or foreign companies.
+Students gain practical experience in the global environment through engagement in projects provided by international or foreign companies.
 A representative of the company visits GW to work with students during the associated practicum.
 Students work on projects during the seven-week practicum prior to the international residency.
-Corequisite: MBAD 6245.
-(Fall, spring, and summer).

 MBAD 6295.
 Interdisciplinary Projects.
 1-6 Credits.

 Project and experiential studies of an interdisciplinary nature involving student teams and faculty from more than one field of study.
+Permission of the MBA program director required prior to enrollment.
 May be repeated for credit.
-M.B.A.
-Program Director approval is required.

 MBAD 6296.
 Business Challenge.
 1.5 Credit.

 Students identify a business challenge in their own organization and formulate a proposal to address the challenge within the organization's social, political, and technical contexts.
 The problem and proposal are formally presented at the end of the course.
 Restricted to students in the World Executive MBA program.

 Innovation as a core business process involving technological, market, and organizational change.
 Strategic decisions, capabilities, and moves made or developed in established firms to create, deliver, and capture value.
 Restricted to students in the World Executive MBA program.

 MBAD 6298.
 Graduate Internship in Business and Management.
 0 Credits.